 Quarterly and Other Reports: Under 31 C.F.R. § 33.120(b), 31 C.F.R. § 33.124(a), 45 C.F.R. § 155.1320(b), and 45 C.F.R. § 155.1324(a), the state must conduct periodic reviews related to the implementation of the waiver.
-The state must report on the operation of the waiver quarterly, including, but not limited to reports of any ongoing operational challenges and plans for and results of associated corrective actions, no later than sixty (60) days following the end of each calendar quarter.
-The state can submit its annual report in lieu of the fourth quarter report.
+The state will submit a report to the Departments on the operation of the waiver, including the plan for processing claims, by February 28, 2023.
+Thereafter, the state must report on the operation of the waiver quarterly, including, but not limited to reports of any ongoing operational challenges and plans for and results of associated corrective actions, no later than sixty (60) days following the end of each calendar quarter.
+The state can submit its annual report in lieu of their fourth quarter report.